Marple Hall School

-Marple Hall School is a secondary school located in Marple, Greater Manchester.

-Admissions

-The headteacher is Joseph Barker.
-The school is situated just off the Stockport Road (A626) on the outskirts of Greater Manchester, near the River Goyt.
+Marple Hall School is a secondary school located in Marple, Greater Manchester, England.
+The school is situated just off Stockport Road (A626), on the eastern outskirts of Greater Manchester, near to the River Goyt.

 History

 Grammar school

-The co-educational comprehensive school was originally Marple Hall County Grammar School, a grammar school, which was built in 1960 by Cheshire Education Committee alongside the demolished remains of Marple Hall, a manor house once owned by John Bradshaw who signed the death warrant of Charles I of England, and Charles Isherwood whose family also owned the house.
+The co-educational comprehensive school was originally Marple Hall County Grammar School, a grammar school, which was built in 1960 by Cheshire Education Committee.
+It lies alongside the demolished remains of Marple Hall, a manor house once owned by John Bradshaw who signed the death warrant of Charles I of England; Charles Isherwood's family also owned the house.
 The ruins of the house are still visible just outside the grounds of the school.
 These two figures give their names to the two main buildings of the modern school.
 The grammar school's first headmaster was Reginald Hill.